Kelvao/CloudflareScrape/README.md

     }
 ```

-Every time you make user Jsoup, use the coockies already generated and passed from callback.
+Every time you use Jsoup, use the coockies already generated from callback.

 ## Credits

-This project use [this class](https://github.com/zhkrb/cloudflare-scrape-Android) from [zhkrb](https://github.com/zhkrb)
+This project use [this class](https://github.com/zhkrb/cloudflare-scrape-Android) from [zhkrb](https://github.com/zhkrb).

 ## License